 Every week, diabetes leads to 30 people developing sight loss and over 169 amputations.
-But only 17% of people in the UK think that diabetes is serious.
+But only 17 per cent of people in the UK think that diabetes is serious.

 We need to challenge the view that diabetes isn’t anything to worry about.
 With your help, we can change people's views on diabetes and help prevent these devastating complications.
 Through explaining the risk of complications to patients and using our helpful resources, you can help us create a world where diabetes can do no harm.

-Over the next six months we'll be running an awareness campaign to highlight the seriousness of diabetes and the support available to prevent diabetes complications, called Be in the know.
+Over the next six months we'll be running an awareness campaign, Be in the Know, to highlight the seriousness of diabetes and the support available to prevent diabetes complications.
 As we campaign to empower people with diabetes with the knowledge and support they need, we also want to support healthcare professionals by providing resources to use with your patients.

 How can we help?

 Conversations about diabetes complications can be difficult for both patients and healthcare professionals.
 Here are some top tips from healthcare professionals on how to have difficult conversations with people with diabetes.